 Have you ever wondered if two-footed players could be much better than the regular athletes in Football Manager?

-I always thought about this and fortunately I’ve now had the time to put this to the test, so I’ve started a ‘Create a Club’ save in order to try to see how good two footed players are in FM 18.
+I always thought about this and fortunately, I’ve now had the time to put this to the test, so I’ve started a ‘Create a Club’ save in order to try to see how good two-footed players are in Football Manager 2018.

 That was when ‘Two Footed XI’ was born, a club that replaced Gelsenkirchen (Schalke 04) in the Bundesliga only to win the competition in the first season, ending the mighty FC Bayern’s domination in German football.